 • Sigma-Aldrich can tell you the expected melting point, boiling point, flash point, and IR and NMR spectra of all your reagents and hoped-for products in your organic lab, and, if you screwed up the prep, they'll sell them to you.

 • Do you have mysterious extra peaks in your NMR spectrum?
 You need this Organometallics paper and this J. Org.
 Chem. paper to figure out what they are.
-There, isn't that like the most useful reference ever?
+There, aren't those the most useful references ever?

 Think those latex gloves protect your hands from the solvents you're handling?
 Yeah, not so much.

-There are lots of good databases of Jmol molecules to look at, including those at:
+There are many databases of Jmol molecules to look at, including those at:

 • ChemTube3D, featuring models of hundreds of inorganic compounds.
 However, anaylze these structures critically before using them.
 Many models are based on qualitative idealized structures rather than experimental data (e.g. the bond angle in NF3 is not 109.5°), and many are simply wrong (e.g. [I5]+ isn't a W, Cl2O6 does not have equivalent Cl atoms, TeO4 doesn't exist, [NO2] and N2O4 do not have unequal N-O bond lengths, [Ni(CN)4]2 is not tetrahedral, etc.).

 • Purdue University (lots of simple organic and inorganic molecules, coordination complexes, and inorganic crystals)